msaligane/Big-DoE-OpenROAD/README.md

 # Big-DoE-OpenROAD

-The run_design.py script modifies the pdn.cfg, config.mk files inside the platform folder (for sweeping power stripe width/pitch, and utilization).
-The script creates NUM_THREAD different Makefiles/design folders, each Makefile is pointing to a different design folder.
-Each design folder has a different clock period and core/die areas according to the aspect ratio and area defined in the script.
-The script starts NUM_THREAD processes in parallel.
-After all processes are finished, the results/logs/reports/objects/designs folders and the modified pdn.cfg and config.mk files are moved into a new data folder for future extraction.
-The run_design.py script has these parameters can be modified.
+The run_design.py script will do the follow steps:
+1. Modify the pdn.cfg, config.mk files (for power stripes and placement density sweeping).
+2. Create NUM_THREAD design folders, each with a different clock period and core/die areas.
+3. Create NUM_THREAD different Makefiles.
+4. Start NUM_THREAD processes.
+5. Collect results/logs/reports/objects/designs folders, the pdn.cfg and the config.mk files in a data folder.

+The collect_data.py scirpt extracts the tns/wns/power values from the data folder created by run_design.py

+The run_design.py and collect_data.py should be placed inside the OpenROAD-flow/flow folder

+The run_design.py script has these parameters can be modified:

 ```python
 #Design that will be sweeped